Life Guards (United Kingdom): History

 These units first saw action during the Third Anglo-Dutch War in 1672 and then at the Battle of Sedgemoor during the Monmouth Rebellion in 1685.

 The 3rd and 4th troops were disbanded in 1746.
 In 1788, the remaining 1st and 2nd troops, along with the two troops of Horse Grenadier Guards, were reorganised into two regiments, the 1st and 2nd Regiments of Life Guards (from 1877, simply 1st Life Guards and 2nd Life Guards).
-From then on (1788), rank and file were mostly formed of commoners (pejorative nickname: "cheesemongers"), the bulk of the gentlemen-troopers were pensioned off.
+From then on (1788), rank and file were mostly formed of commoners giving rise to their pejorative nickname: "the cheesemongers", while the bulk of the gentlemen-troopers were pensioned off.

+From 1812 to 1814, two squadrons from each of the Life Guard regiments served in the Peninsular War.
 In 1815 they were part of The Household Brigade at the Battle of Waterloo under Major-General Lord Edward Somerset.
+This would be their last active service for more than 60 years, during which time they performed ceremonial and public order duties in London.

 In 1821, the Life Guards under the command of Captain Oakes fired upon mourners trying to redirect the funeral procession of Queen Caroline through the city of London.
 Two civilians were killed.
-Though charges of manslaughter and murder were brought, no guardsmen were prosecuted.
+Though charges of manslaughter and murder were brought, no Life Guards were prosecuted.

+Elements of the Life Guards, along with the Royal Horse Guards, formed the Household Cavalry Composite Regiment (HCCR) for active service.
+The HCCR was in action in the Anglo-Egyptian War of 1882 and the Second Boer War of 1899 to 1902.
+The HCCR was mobilized again in 1914 at the start of the First World War, where they formed part of the British Expeditionary Force and fought in most of the major battles on the Western Front.

-In late 1918, after much service in the First World War, the two regiments gave up their horses and were re-roled as machine gun battalions, becoming the 1st and 2nd Battalions, Guards Machine Gun Regiment.
+In 1918, the two Life Guards regiments gave up their horses and were re-roled as machine gun battalions, becoming the 1st and 2nd Battalions, Guards Machine Gun Regiment.
 They reverted to their previous names and roles after the end of the war.
 In 1922, the two regiments were merged into one regiment, The Life Guards (1st and 2nd).
 In 1928, it was re-designated The Life Guards.

-During the Second World War, the Life Guards took part in the Normandy landings and the advance through France to liberate Brussels.
+During the Second World War, again forming part of the HCCR, the Life Guards undertook armoured reconnaissance duties in Palestine, Iraq, Iran, Egypt and Italy.
+In 1944, the Life Guards took part in the Normandy landings and the advance through France to liberate Brussels.
+In the late 1940s, they were deployed to the Middle East, initially in Egypt, garrisoned at Kasr-el-Nil Barracks in Cairo from 1946 to 1947, and then in Palestine from 1947.
+In 1948, the unit left the Middle East and returned to England on leave.
+In 1952, it returned to Germany as part of the 11th Armoured Division.